 This study notes covers Exam Tips within String Handling for GCSE Computer Science.
-Revise String Handling in Programming for GCSE Computer Science with 15 exam-style questions and 8 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 6 of 6 in this topic.
+Revise String Handling in 3.2 Programming for GCSE Computer Science with 15 exam-style questions and 8 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+It is section 6 of 7 in this topic.
 Use this study notes to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position